nikkipantony/gatsby-bem-sass-starter/README.md

 #### _1. Create a new repository from this starter kit._

-Do this by simply clicking the `'Use this template'` button at the top right of this page, then follow the onscreen directions.
+Do this by simply clicking the `Use this template` button at the top right of this page, then follow the onscreen directions.

 #### _2. Setup your project locally._

 Clone your project repository locally using your preferred method.
-To use Git type the following in your command line or alternatively use GitHub Desktop by clicking `'code'` then `'Open with GitHub Desktop'`.
+To use Git type the following in your command line or alternatively use GitHub Desktop by clicking the `Code` button then `Open with GitHub Desktop`.

     git clone https://github.com/<user or organization>/<repo name>